lkodinsson/MARS/Medieval/Equipment.md

 **Large Crossbow** Similar to a normal crossbow but utilizing mechanical force too difficult to arm without assistance.
 External tools like a windlass or a cranequin are required to arm large crossbows and take a considerable amount of time.
 Alternate names for large crossbows include: *arbalest*, *cranequin crossbow*, or *windlass crossbow*.

 **Longbow** Similar to a shortbow but requiring more strength due to its larger size.
 It is capable of launching arrows much greater distances.
-Alternate names for longbows include: *warbow*
+Alternate names for longbows include: *warbow*.

 **Longsword** Similar to a straight sword but featuring a longer blade.
 Alternate names for longswords include: *bastard sword*, *espadón*, *hand-and-a-half sword*, or *spatha*.